Yash11101/ChaiCode_YT_JS/Day_01/notes.md

 - Both .txt files and .js files can be treated as source code.
 - Nodejs is a runtime environment for javascript.

+## Lecture03-Save and work on github

+### What i learned?

+- How to set up an online JavaScript coding environment using GitHub Codespaces.
+- Codespaces are useful when you don’t have your own computer or setup ready.
+- Saving your work using commit & push.

 ### code editors:

 - Visual Studio code